Jameill Showers: 2015 season

+2016 season

 In 2016, he moved up on the depth chart when backup quarterback Kellen Moore broke his right tibia during the first week of training camp and the Cowboys couldn't reach an agreement with the Cleveland Browns to trade for backup Josh McCown.

 After Moore's injury, he competed with rookie quarterback Dak Prescott for the backup job behind starter Romo.
 Several reports from August, indicated that Showers outperformed Prescott, showing greater accuracy and a quicker release in training camp.
 However, the Cowboys coaching staff made the decision to start Prescott in the team's preseason opener at the Los Angeles Rams.
 Working with the Cowboys' first-team offense, Prescott completed 10 of 12 passes for 139 yards and two touchdowns in one half of action.
-In that game Showers had a notable 45-yard pass to Vince Mayle, while escaping a certain sack, although Dallas would lose the game 28-24.
+In that game Showers had a notable 45-yard pass to Vince Mayle, while escaping a certain sack, although Dallas would lose the game 28–24.

 After Romo suffered a vertebral compression fracture during the first quarter of the Cowboys' Week 3 preseason game against the Seattle Seahawks, in light of Romo's projected 8- to 10-week recovery time, Prescott was named the starter for the beginning of the 2016 season.
 For the backup quarterback position, the Cowboys wanted to pair Prescott with a veteran, so they released Showers on September 4 to make room for Mark Sanchez, signing him to the practice squad the next day.
 On October 7, it was reported that Showers would be switching positions from quarterback to strong safety, in order to give him a better chance to make the team.

+2017 season

-He signed a reserve/future contract with the Cowboys on January 16, 2017.
+On January 16, 2017, he signed a reserve/future contract with the Cowboys.
 On September 2, 2017, Showers was waived by the Cowboys and was signed to the practice squad the next day.
 He was released on September 12, 2017, but was re-signed a week later.

+2018 season
-He signed a reserve/future contract with the Cowboys on January 1, 2018.

-In 2018, he suffered a torn left ACL in the second preseason game against the Cincinnati Bengals and was placed on the injured reserve list on August 20.
+On January 1, 2018, he signed a reserve/future contract with the Cowboys.
+He suffered a torn left ACL in the second preseason game against the Cincinnati Bengals and was placed on the injured reserve list on August 20.

+2019 season

-Showers was waived/injured with a hamstring injury during final roster cuts on August 31, 2019, and reverted to the team's injured reserve list the next day.
+On February 4, 2019, he was activated from the injured reserve.
+He was waived/injured with a hamstring injury during final roster cuts on August 31, 2019, and reverted to the team's injured reserve list the next day.
 He was waived from injured reserve with an injury settlement on September 9.